skybaseinnovations/employee-handbook/docs/payment.md

 - Based on your employment contract, we may deduct the amounts for savings funds such as Citizen Investment Trust, Provident Fund, insurance premiums, and such.
 - All other payments made to you will be subject to the rates assigned by the IRD.
 - You will receive notifications from the IRD when the withheld tax is deposited on your behalf.
 Our Operations Manager will provide you all the details about the deductions made on your behalf, and answer all queries related to deductions.
+You can also raise deduction-related queries as a **ticket** on [Karyabase](https://karyabase.com).
 - The deductions in salary due to Unpaid leaves per day is calculated by dividing total salary by total working days in that month

 ## Performance Review